Trump Inauguration Performers Update: Booked Band Pulls Out Just Days Before Event

 “There were misleading headlines like, ‘Trump Hires B-Street Band,'” Forte said.
 “We felt like we were out on our own on an island.”

 The B Street Band was already slated to be on the list of Trump inauguration performers long before the controversial president-elect or any of the nominees were named.
-The bamd signed on to perform at the 2017 inauguration in 2013 after entertaining at President Obama’s second inauguration.
-So, they didn’t exactly agree to go on stage for Donald Trump.
+The band signed on to perform at the 2017 inauguration in 2013 after entertaining at President Obama’s second inauguration.
+As such, they didn’t exactly agree to go on stage for Donald Trump.

-Bruce Springsteen is one of the main reasons this cover band exists and it’s because of him Forte says they can’t in good conscious sing for Trump’s inaugural celebrations.
+Bruce Springsteen is one of the main reasons this cover band exists, and it’s because of him, Forte says, that they can’t in good conscious sing for Trump’s inaugural celebrations.

 “We felt that we had to make it known that we didn’t want to seem disrespectful, in any way, shape or form, to Bruce and his music and his band.
 I don’t want to upset them.
 We owe everything to him and our gratitude and respect to the band is imperative above all else.
 It became clear to us that this wasn’t working and we just had to do what we thought was the right thing to do and that was to pull out.”